How to make Resin Jewelry and the Best Jewelry Resin [Tutorial]

 For advanced Students: Cast Resin Jewelry with Wood

-It is also possible to combine epoxy resin and wood for jewellery.
-This resin jewellery looks especially noble and valuable.
+It is also possible to combine epoxy resin and wood for jewelry.
+This resin jewelry looks especially noble and valuable.
 Above all it is extremely individual.
 The procedure is completely different here.
-First a blank is cast from one (or more) suitable pieces of wood of your choice and resin with the help of a mostly rectangular silicone mould.
-Alternatively, you can also make the mould yourself.
+First a blank is cast from one (or more) suitable pieces of wood of your choice and resin with the help of a mostly rectangular silicone mold.
+Alternatively, you can also make the mold yourself.

 The absolute supreme discipline is the production of epoxy resin jewelry combined with wood.
 These pieces of jewellery are very noble and timeless.

-The pieces of wood are placed in the mould and the whole thing is then filled with resin.
+The pieces of wood are placed in the mold and the whole thing is then filled with resin.
 It is particularly effective if you work with dyed resin.
-This blank is removed from the mould after it has completely hardened.
-It is then cut into the desired shape or appearance and subsequently This requires a little more craftsmanship than with conventional cast resin jewellery, but with a little practice it is not so difficult.
+This blank is removed from the mold after it has completely hardened.
+It is then cut into the desired shape or appearance and subsequently.
+This requires a little more craftsmanship than with conventional cast resin jewelry, but with a little practice it is not so difficult.

 We can recommend these silicone molds for resin wood jewelry:

 Common Setbacks With Resin Jewelry Making

 Making resin jewelry has plenty of unique benefits, but it also involves a few setbacks.
 We have outlined a few challenges that many may face with making resin jewelry below, as well as answered some frequently asked questions on the topic.

 Flowers Embedded in Resin May Not Last